Code-Institute-Submissions/ms1-2-astra-rental/README.md

 ## UX

 ### Design
 I wanted to create a clean website where users could directly undestrand its purpose.
-In order to accomplish that, the home page shows you a carousel comprehensive of our 3 main purposes: "WHO AND WHERE", "OUR BIKES", and "REVIEWS".
+In order to accomplish that, the home page shows you a carousel comprehensive of our 3 main topics: "WHO AND WHERE", "OUR BIKES", and "REVIEWS".

 ### Colour Scheme